maetyu-d/NORA/README.md

 # NORA Bytebeat Synth

-A real-time bytebeat synthesizer in C that:
+Number-Operated Real-time Audio (NORA) is a real-time bytebeat synthesizer in C that:
 - Accepts bytebeat equations written as short JavaScript-style expressions, transpiles them to a C-style expression in realtime, then evaluates them in a low-latency audio callback.
 - Includes 30 built-in bytebeat presets (based on well known examples) that you can switch between instantly.
 - Offers smooth and direct, real-time control of pitch, tempo, and (up to) four other bytebeat equation variables.